elastisys/compliantkubernetes/docs/user-guide/safeguards.md

 Many container runtimes and operating system vulnerabilities need code running as root to become a threat.
 To minimize this risk, application should only run as root when strictly necessary.

 Unfortunately, many Dockerfiles -- and container base images -- today are shipped running as root by default.
-This makes it easy to slip code running as root into production, exposing personal data to unnecessary risks.
+This makes it easy to slip code running as root into production, exposing data to unnecessary risks.

 To reduce blast radius, Compliant Kubernetes will protect you from accidentally deploying application running as root.